OctopusDeploy/docs/docs/deployment-process/channels/index.md

 1. From the Channels page, click on the **ADD CHANNEL** button.
 2. Give the Channel a name and add a description.
 The channel name must be unique within the project.
 3. Select the [Lifecycle](/docs/deployment-process/lifecycles/index.md) the channel will use, or allow the channel to inherit the default lifecycle for the project.
 See the [Lifecycle docs](/docs/deployment-process/lifecycles/index.md) for information about creating new lifecycles.
-4. If you want to make this the default Channel for the project, click the **Default Channel** checkbox.
+4. If you want to make this the default Channel for the project, click the **Default Channel** check-box.
 5. Design the [version rules](#Channels-versionrules) that will be used to enforce which versions of your packages are deployed to this channel.

 ## Design the Version Rules {#Channels-versionrules}